COURSE APPLICATIONS FOR 2019/20 are now OPEN

 . research question

-. subscription of one course research area (see Streams)
+. subscription of one course research stream or research center group mission.

 . state of the art